 Highlights - entry headings such as those pertaining to previous positions you held or core skills should be in bold or underlined to easily attract the reader.

-Sort by Relevance – arrange your credentials in order of significance, this is what most recruiters prefer.
-Again, this should answer the question on what you can contribute to the employer’s company and what makes you the best candidate for the position.
+Sort by Relevance - arrange your credentials in order of significance, this is what most recruiters prefer.
+Again, this should answer the question of what you can contribute to the employer's company and what makes you the best candidate for the position.

 Be concise and up-front - summarize your worth as an applicant or your selling points by applying the abovementioned tips in a clear-cut but professional manner.
 Everything that you need to keep the employer interested should be squeezed in a page or two at most.